Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 <script async src="https://apps.bazaarvoice.com/deployments/<client_name>/<site_ID>/<environment>/<locale>/bv.js"></script>

-• environment—Deployment environment on which you want to implement BV Pixel.
-For a production environment, include production in the path.
-If you are referencing a staging environment, include staging in the path.
+• If you're referencing a staging environment, include staging in the path.

-Add the transaction event
+Add the transaction event (e-Commerce sites)

 <!-- load bv.js -->